wkeeling/selenium-wire/README.rst

     The response body as ``bytes``.
 If the response has no body the value of ``body`` will be empty, i.e. ``b''``.

 ``date``
-    The date/time the response was received.
+    The datetime the response was received.

 ``headers``
      A dictionary-like object of response headers.
 Headers are case-insensitive and duplicates are permitted.
 Asking for ``response.headers['content-length']`` will return the value of the ``Content-Length`` header.
 If you wish to replace a header, make sure you delete the existing header first with ``del response.headers['header-name']``, otherwise you'll create a duplicate.